enkidevs/curriculum/sql/dql/intro-joins/the-need-for-joins.md

 | chemistry    | Dodd, Antonia  | 259(6482)  |
 | geography    | Smith, Henry   | 259(7841)  |

-By organising our data into two tables, you can see that we drastically reduce the amount of repetition and, therefore, improve performance[3].
+By organizing our data into two tables, you can see that we drastically reduce the amount of repetition and, therefore, improve performance[3].

 What happens now when we want to combine the two tables with a query so that we get a view like that in the original, large table?
 Keep going to the next insight to find out!